Floods: Urgent solar panel safety warning

-Master Electricians Australia has issued an urgent warning of injuries and potentially deaths from solar panels and other electrical equipment as the flooding increases today.
+Master Electricians Australia has issued an urgent warning of injuries and potential deaths from solar panels and other electrical equipment as floods continue to impact parts of the country.

 MEA CEO Malcolm Richards said solar panels continued to produce electricity during a flood event, even if the power supply has been cut off and the panels turned off at the switchboard.